2.2.4 Interim care provisions & disputed care arrangements

 If an interim care determination is made, the Registrar will determine 2 percentages of care for each party under section 51 of the CSA Act.

 - The first percentage is the amount of care the person should have of the child under the care arrangement.
-This percentage of care will apply during the interim period, which means child support (and FTB, if relevant) will continue to be assessed in accordance with the care arrangement for the interim period.
+This percentage of care will apply during the interim period, which means child support (and FTB, if relevant) will be assessed in accordance with the care arrangement for the interim period.
 The length of the interim period will depend on a number of factors.

 - The second percentage is the amount of care the person actually has of the child.
 This percentage of care will apply after the interim period has ended.